• Skip to primary navigation

 Baked ricotta tart topped with jammy cherry tomatoes

-Jammy Tomato Ricotta Tart is a great way to use up summer garden tomatoes.
-A flakey puff pastry crust filled with a rich ricotta filling topped with these amazing jammy tomatoes that are simmered in a balsamic honey glaze.
+This Jammy Tomato Ricotta Tart recipe is a great way to use up summer garden tomatoes.
+A rich ricotta filling is baked in a flakey puff pastry crust, then topped with jammy cherry tomatoes simmered in a balsamic honey glaze.
+It’s a savory, sweet, and delicious dish that’s perfect for brunch or dinner!

 What are Jammy Tomatoes?